MartenSkogh/HPC/Assignments/Ass3/report.md

 |10    | 1e5 | 3.20 s |
 |20    | 1e5 | 1.96 s |

-All runtimes are belowed the maximum runtimes defined in the assignment.
+All runtimes are below the maximum runtimes defined in the assignment.